Proton Wira: History

 In 2001, Proton replaced the Mitsubishi EFi module with a Siemens VDO unit in the 1.3 / 1.5 GLi variants.
-1.6 XLi and EXi variants were discontinued to avoid overlap with the Waja in the Proton range.
+1.6 XLi and 1.8 EXi variants were discontinued to avoid overlap with the Proton Waja in the Proton range.
 The Wira also received suspension tuning from Lotus.

 In 2004, Proton Wira received a new grille, front bumper and alloy rims which is similar to Proton Arena.
-Also introduced was Wira Special Edition or WiSE based on the Wira 1.5 GL Aeroback but had unique front seats with hollow out headrests, modified exhaust system, larger wheels, aluminium pedals and red finish and accents to various interior pieces.
+Also introduced was Wira Special Edition or WiSE based on the Wira 1.5 GLi Aeroback but had unique front seats with hollow out headrests, modified exhaust system, larger wheels, aluminium pedals and red finish and accents to various interior pieces.

 Several Proton models released following the Wira's debut sported frontal stylings that were derivatives of the Wira's.
 Among them, the original Satria three door hatchback, the Putra two door "sports" coupé, and the Arena coupe utility.

-The Wira was replaced by two similar in house designed Proton cars: the Gen-2 and the Persona.
+The Wira was replaced by two similar in-house designed Proton cars: the Gen-2 and the Persona.
 The Gen2, codenamed Wira Replacement Model (WRM) was launched in 2004 as a replacement for the Wira Aeroback while the Persona launched in 2007 as a replacement for the Wira sedan.

 The last Proton Wiras were produced in June 2009.
 Proton sold 14,908 units of the Wira in Malaysia for 2007, and a further 1,907 and 1,974 were sold in 2008 and 2009 respectively.
 The last Proton Wiras were registered as late as 2012 in the Malaysian market.
 Additionally, the last two Proton Wiras were registered in the United Kingdom in 2006, and 76 Wiras were sold in Indonesia in 2010.
 The last three units of the Iranian assembled Wira were sold in 2011.